dbaudio-soundscape/db-Soundscape-control-with-DiGiCo-SD-Consoles/README.md

 #### **Channel surface:**
 * Open the Channel Outputs window by clicking the bottom section of the channel strip.
 * Switch on d&b Control and click View.
-* Instead of regular lcr pan control, the d&b Soundscape two dimensional panner is now visible in the channelstrip
+* Instead of regular lcr pan control, the d&b Soundscape two-dimensional panner is now visible in the channelstrip

 <img src="Resources/Documentation/Screenshots/04.png" alt="DiGiCo Channelstrip ext ctl enable" width="500px">